Semantically Guided Dynamic Visual Prototype Refinement for Compositional Zero-Shot Learning: Methodology

-It is worth noting that the direct incorporation of $D^s$ and $D^o$ does not lead to the effect of disentanglement.
-Rather, it requires the aid of a supervised signal to facilitate specialization.
-Therefore, we construct prompts for states and objects in a similar way to compositions.
-Formally, we have
+where both $D^s(\cdot)$ and $D^o(\cdot)$ are implemented using two distinct two-layer MLPs.
+It should be noted that merely inserting $D^s$ and $D^o$ does not automatically yield disentanglement.
+In practice, we need supervision that encourages specialization.
+Therefore, we construct prompts for states and for objects in a manner similar to compositions: